Carnahan High School of the Future

-Carnahan High School is a high school located in St. Louis, Missouri.
+Carnahan High School is a high school located in St. Louis, Missouri, United States.
 It is a part of St. Louis Public Schools.
 It is named after Mel Carnahan, the 51st Governor of Missouri who served from 1993 to 2000, when he died in a plane crash.

 History

 Carnahan High School of the Future sits in Dutchtown bordered by a park, a business district and a residential area.
 In 2011, the school was visited by Secretary of Education Arne Duncan, Secretary of Homeland Security Janet Napolitano, and Governor Jay Nixon.

 Academics

 Carnahan ranked 43rd among Missouri High Schools.
 The school has 3 AP Classes: AP Language and Composition, AP Literature and Composition, AP World History.
 CHF has also sent a team to the Global Hack VI, an international computer coding competition and one of only 3 in SLPS to do.